-This is a fascinating variety, and Acacia cultriformis can be used as a ground cover plant (prostrate form), small shrub or, if you can find it, the cascading form, sold as a grafted standard.
+A fascinating variety, Acacia cultriformis can be used as a ground cover plant (prostrate form), small shrub or, if you can find it, the cascading form, sold as a grafted standard.

-With a natural weeping habit, this is an Acacia with dense growth, masses of foliage and covered in golden balls of flowers from winter through spring.
+With a natural weeping habit, this is an Acacia with dense growth, masses of foliage, and golden balls of flowers from winter through spring.

-Grow the prostrate form along the top of a retain wall and let it naturally hang over the edge.
-You will have a green curtain of foliage year round, and a yellow curtain when in flower.
+Grow the prostrate form along the top of a retaining wall and let it naturally hang over the edge.
+You will have a green curtain of foliage year-round and a yellow curtain when in flower.

 The grafted standard form makes a great feature plant.

-If you are growing the standard form it will be grafted.
-As with most grafted plants, you do need to stake the plant until the stem or trunk strengthens enough to support the head.
+If you are growing the standard form, it will be grafted.
+As with most grafted plants, you need to stake the plant until the stem or trunk strengthens enough to support the head.

 Acacia cognata ‘Waterfall’ is another cascading Acacia grown as a weeping standard.